About Sister Keri Burnor

 Sister Keri is the tip of the spear for exposing the dangers of weaponized nano-technology and other exotic military grade weapons deployed against civilians, herself included, and the need to safeguard all mankind from its many forms.
 She is the only known survivor of military grade nanotechnology attacks who is free of the effects of this technology, and who has come clean of it with verified evidence to let the world know there is, in fact, a remedy (since Donald J. Trump came to office, who is a get-it-done-President who is not commended highly enough).
 Sister Keri has created a well-conceived program and system from her successful experience in order to help others who are unjustly targeted.

 She has started an information revolution by launching her story.
-She creates systems from her practical methods, the latest being her 2 Part Series "From Targeted2Free, Love is the AnswerTM" instructional DVD.
+She creates systems from her practical methods, the latest being her 2 Part Series "From Targeted2Free, Love is the AnswerTM" instructional streaming video.

 a.
-Our expertise comes from our experience achieving success which is now developed to help others help themselves who are unjustly targeted through a DVD program where one can learn and apply the methods described therein at one's own pace.
+Our expertise comes from our experience achieving success which is now developed to help others help themselves who are unjustly targeted through a streaming video program where one can learn and apply the methods described therein at one's own pace.

 b.
 We attract those who have an unswerving commitment to achieving their remedy; we cannot guarantee results yet have found that those who do not quit-WIN!